KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

         ...
         ```

-      > **Important** This is not recommended in production environments.
+      > **Note** This is not recommended in production environments.
 VMware recommends that you build
       > an image with curl and jq with predetermined dependencies and versions.

     - `DEVELOPER-NAMESPACE` is the developer namespace.